talisma-cassoma/perceptron/README.md

-🤩special thanks for "the coding train" for their marvelous neural network playlist❤️
+🤩special thanks for "the coding train" for their marvelous neural network playlist on youtube